dimonser147/UmbracoTinifier/README.md

 ## Quick start [(download .pdf with screens)][qs]
 1. Install Tinifier package
 2. Register account in the [TinyPNG][tp] and get API key
 3. Go to the Tinifier settings and set API key.
-(For Tinifier 1.2 add Tinifier section for your user in Users section).
+(For Tinifier 1.2 add Tinifier section for your user in Users section (see QuickStart.pdf)).
 4. Tinify (compress) an appropriate image
 5. Your visitors are happy with fast loading pages!